Roa Island

-Roa Island lies just over half a mile (1 km) south of the village of Rampside at the southernmost point of the Furness Peninsula in Cumbria, though formerly in the county of Lancashire north of the sands.
+Roa Island lies just over half a mile (1 km) south of the village of Rampside at the southernmost point of the Furness Peninsula in Cumbria, formerly in the county of Lancashire north of the sands.
 It is located at 54°5′N 3°10′W (OS grid ref.
 SD 233650).
 It is one of the Islands of Furness in northern England.
 It has an area of about three hectares.

-For local government purposes Roa Island is within the Borough of Barrow-in-Furness.
+Roa Island is within the unitary authority of Westmorland and Furness.
 The island's population stands at around 100, making it the 15th most populated island in England.

 History

 Until 1847 Roa Island was a true island, being accessible only by boat, or on foot across the sands at low tide.
 John Abel Smith, a London banker, bought Roa in 1840.
 He built a causeway to the mainland, completed in 1846, and an 810-foot (247 m) deep-water pier known as Piel Pier from where steamers sailed to Fleetwood.
 The pier connected with the Furness Railway line to Kirkby via Furness Abbey, making use of the causeway.
 Initially the line was open for goods traffic only, but on 24 August 1846 a passenger service was inaugurated.

 Over the years there was much disagreement between Smith and the Furness Railway.
 At one point the railway company set up its own steamer service to Piel Pier, but following a dispute with Smith, diverted the sailings to nearby Barrow.
 Eventually Smith was able to obtain an injunction for its return to the pier.
 In due course, however, Smith and the Furness Railway settled their differences and in 1852 the railway agreed to buy the lease for the entire Roa Island estate.
 Before the deal could be completed a freak storm caused extensive damage to the pier.
 This allowed the railway to buy all the rights and the property for only £15,000.
 Piel Pier was demolished in 1891 following changes to the course of Piel Channel which resulted in silting up of the area around the end of the pier.
 The railway continued in use until July 1936.

 Today there is little obvious trace of it, though many of the stones that form the sides of the causeway are actually square stone sleepers from the railway.
 A road linking Roa Island to Rampside has now taken the place of the railway tracks along the causeway.